 Landing pages contain lead forms that trade donors their contact information for something of value.
-For example, when you click on an ad and then “land” on a page asking you to fill out a form in exchange for something of value — how their donation makes an impact.
+For example, when you click on a link in an email or on social media then “land” on a page asking you to fill out a form in exchange for something of value — how their donation makes an impact.
 So be sure to explain how their donation will help.
 Does the donor get anything out of it?
 How, exactly, does your organization use the contribution to support the cause?
 What results have you seen in recent years?

 Why can’t I use my homepage or another page on my website?

 A landing page cuts out all the distractions by eliminating the navigation and competing links.
 It focuses the visitors’ attention to the call to action in front of them and increases the chances of converting them into a lead and thus more donations for your nonprofit.

 How to get the most out of your landing page?